Category Archives: Astray

 Astray 9

 I sometimes feel for the priests, especially in Lent.
-They must have to pretend from time to time like we do; their minds must stray like ours.
+They must have to fake it from time to time like we do; their minds must stray like ours.
 I wonder if the mood comes over them too.
 I never know whether other people feel it.
 But the masses are beautiful and true whatever our moods.

 *